 - Purée with some stock to make a soup.

-- Spoon over your favorite meats - roasted chicken, grilled shrimp, and pan-fried salmon are all excellent pairs.
+- Spoon over your favorite meats - roasted chicken, grilled shrimp, and pan-fried or baked salmon are all excellent pairs.

 - Serve them room temperature on a cheese board, add them to your morning scramble, or load them onto your sandwiches.
 They are irresistible!